WorldHistoricalGazetteer/whg3/Installation.md

    Move the separately-supplied files to the following locations within your local clone:

    -  `.dev-whg3` ➡️ a new `.env` folder in the root directory
-   -  `local_settings.py` ➡️ directly in the root directory
+   -  `local_settings.py` ➡️ directly in the project root directory
    -  media directories ➡️ as subdirectories within `/media/`

 4. #### Prepare Docker: